BuZZ-T/lightwait-arduino/README.md

 Although this capasitor is optional, it has two advantages:

 * The serial connection is established faster, making the color change apply faster
-* The [transmitter](https://github.com/BuZZ-T/lightwait/lightwait#transmitter) may keep the serial connection open to update the color extremly fast, as establishing the connection takes most of the time of the update
 * A reset of the arduino implies a reset of all output pins, leading the LED to flicker to off before the color change applies.

 ### 6-pin common cathode LED